striezel/corona/data/readme.md

 file was created by [botvinnik](https://gitlab.com/striezel/botvinnik/), a Matrix chat bot that comes with various features - among them the ability to show Coronavirus case numbers per country, if requested.
 Since the code already existed, it was used to create the database file.
-The original PHP scripts in this repository worked with that database file, and so did the Rust application before it was able to create its own database using the same schema.
+The original (now removed) PHP script prototype worked with that database file, and so did the Rust application before it was able to create its own database using the same schema.

 For reference, the corresponding CSV data from the ECDC is also provided as